Martorell's ulcer

 It is characterized by single or multiple small homogeneous, symmetrical lesions, most commonly located on the anterolateral aspect of the lower leg.
-The pain associated to these lesions is often disproportionate to their size.
+The pain associated with these lesions is often disproportionate to their size.

 The syndrome occurs predominantly in middle-aged women with poorly controlled hypertension in the form of skin ulcers on the anterolateral aspect of the lower legs.
-The lesions initially appear as small, painful blisters which may or may not be associated with trauma.
+The lesions initially appear as small, painful blisters, which may or may not be associated with trauma.
 The pathophysiology of the Martorell ulcer is assumed to be related to hypertension-induced arteriole changes in the dermis.
 The pain is often disproportionate, and the symptoms are not relieved by rest or elevation.